drake7707/Drakarah3DPrinter/journey-to-stealthchanger.md

 ### 6. Top hat

-Umbilicals are probably the most important in a Stealtchanger build.
+Umbilicals are probably the most important in a StealthChanger build.
 They need to push the tools into the docks so they sit straight (and they can be picked up well) and don't get yanked off by the weight of the umbilical.
 In order to have enough clearance for the umbilicals the Z needs to be extended.
 With the top panel in place on the frame it's impossible to reach the full Z without squishing the umbilical so the solution is a top hat.

 Of course if you never print enclosed then it's not necessary but I want to keep ABS and ASA as options.